nextcloud/spreed/docs/TURN.md

 setcap cap_net_bind_service=+ep /usr/bin/turnserver
 ```

-Alternatively, if the system configuration does not allow to set the capability, you could configure the _coturn_ service to be executed by root instead of the unprivileged user by executing:
+Alternatively, if the system configuration does not allow to set the capability, or if the coturn process needs to access files only readable by root like a SSL certificate for TLS connections, you could configure the _coturn_ service to be executed by root instead of the unprivileged user by executing:
 ```
 systemctl edit coturn
 ```